Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/DEVLOG-Renxuan.md

 Today I got majority of the textboxes and GUI done.
 Tomorrow will be extended testing for Array functions and print methods.
 Also need more research on ANSI escape sequences.

+### 2025-5-21
+Today I got the input history box working, and the view array function done.
+I also did some design changes regarding flavor text and instructions.
+Tomorrow will be adding more functions to the brainfuck interpreting.